AdamSobieski/Narratology/README.md

 ### Concurrency

-Perhaps, instead of one `IEvent` necessarily being processed at a time, a set of concurrent events, `IEnumerable<IEvent>`, could be processed.
+Perhaps, instead of one event being processed at a time, a set of events could be processed at a time.

 ```cs
 public partial interface IReader : ISituationModeler, IInterpreter<IEnumerable<IEvent>>